CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-search/test-search-dataObject/test-disable-athentication/test-not-equal/README.txt

 @ddblock_end copyright
 ******************************/

 Search for a dataObject using the "NOT_EQUAL" comparator.

-Should return the HTTP code 200, and the correct value for the attribute "name" should be part of the result.
+Should return the HTTP code 204 or 200, and the correct value for the attribute "name" should be part of the result.